imclab/TheVinyl/README.md

 	* socket.io
 	* gzippo
 	* passport

-	All other dependencies are already in the repository.
+	* passport-facebook

-	Use command:
+	* passport-local

-	'npm install ejs express express-resource mongoose socket.io gzippo passport' to install all the necessary dependencies.
+	All other dependencies are already in the repository or installed automatically.

 # Info